Reference for .eqy file format¶

 only used by other partitions that are being amended to the target partition.

-command preents further amend
+The noamend <pattern> command preents further amend and ramend

 commands from matching the given net.